 Marla is a super pillar in our community for her well earned high flying career, as a business mogul and a role model for young Black children looking for success.

-It is vital we that we uphold our own and place them in their true Hall Of Fame as they deserve, which is why we here take this stance to lift up Marla Gibbs in honour for her 50+ years worth of career, inspiration and entertainment brought to us watching her on screen.
+It is vital we that we uphold our own and place them in their true Hall Of Fame as they deserve.
+That is why we take this stance to lift up Marla Gibbs in honor for her 50+ years worth of career, inspiration and entertainment brought to us watching her on screen.

 Marla Legends was ever a legend and will always remain a legacy in our movement for highlighting Black Talent.
 We salute you Madam Gibbs for your years of dedicated work.
 There is none like you.